 I made a lot of progress toward my goals in January, so I’m almost a little bit ahead of “schedule.”
 But that doesn’t mean I’m just going to hang out and not do anything until the date of my next “milestone” rolls around.
 I’ll keep working at a steady pace so that I’ve got a buffer if I face any roadblocks that set me back later this year.

-Guest blogging is a good place to start.
+Tip #7: Guest blogging is a good place to increase brand visibility.

 The podcast host probably won’t want to have you back if you ramble or if you’re a dull storyteller.
 Before you pitch, consider the value you’ll offer and the stories or examples you could use to communicate that value.
 Then practice telling those stories and sharing example with friends or family before pitching or going on a show, so you know your communication is clear and captivating.